Using VLM Reasoning to Constrain Task and Motion Planning

 \section{Background and Related Work}

-In this section, we begin with a general overview of modern task and motion planning research and its main challenges in~\cref{sec:tamp_bg}.
-We then review prior approaches in~\cref{sec:reduce_space} that accelerate TAMP by constraining the search space, highlighting the need for a \emph{generalizable} method capable of pruning \emph{before} planning begins.
+We begin with a general overview of modern task and motion planning and its main challenges in~\cref{sec:tamp_bg}.
+We then review prior approaches in~\cref{sec:reduce_space} that accelerate TAMP by constraining the search space, highlighting the need for a \emph{generalizable} method capable of pruning \emph{before} planning.
 Lastly, in~\cref{sec:vlm_tamp}, we explain how VLMs’ spatial reasoning capabilities make such a method possible and clarify how our approach differs from prior work.